Prompt Engineering Complete Guide: From Zero to Advanced Optimization

 On a 32-number sorting task, Besta et al. reported 89% accuracy at 62% lower cost than ToT — the merge operations remove redundant exploration.

 ReAct (Yao et al., 2022) interleaves thinking with acting.
-The model alternates between reasoning steps and tool calls, observing the result of each action before deciding what to do next.
+The model alternates between reasoning steps and tool calls, observing the result of each action before deciding the next step.

 ReAct fixes three things language models are bad at on their own: stale knowledge (training data has a cutoff), precise calculations, and access to private data.
 A minimal agent: